• Mental Health

 Pregnant & Breastfeeding Women

-Xanax is risky to take during pregnancy.1 According to the United States Food and Drug Administration (FDA), there is a risk of congenital abnormalities when women take Xanax during the first trimester of pregnancy.2 Therefore, it’s recommended that pregnant women avoid taking the medication, especially during the first trimester.
+Taking Xanax during pregnancy may be risky.1 According to the United States Food and Drug Administration (FDA), there is a risk of congenital abnormalities when women take Xanax during the first trimester of pregnancy.2 Therefore, it’s recommended that pregnant women avoid taking the medication, especially during the first trimester.
 If you become pregnant or intend to become pregnant, talk to your provider right away.

 Xanax is also secreted into breast milk in small amounts, so it’s important to talk to your provider if you plan to breastfeed.
 Overall, when it comes to taking medication during pregnancy, each case is unique.
 It is best to speak with your healthcare provider and weigh the pros and cons.